 If you can’t find these exact varieties at your local garden center don’t worry–something similar will do the trick.
 Just tell your garden center helper about the light conditions and the style you’re trying to achieve.

-Of course, being plants, they’ll need water and, as they’re in a container, regular feeding with an organic time release fertilizer.
+Of course, being plants, they'll need water.
+As they're in a container, regular feeding with an organic time release fertilizer.
 More care info below.

 SECOND STORY CUTTING GARDEN